axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/input-file/README.md

 ### disabled

-The Boolean attribute `disabled` disables the button natively.
+The Boolean attribute `disabled` disables the input file, but not natively like in the button.

 ### icon